We may earn affiliate commissions for the recommended products. Learn more.

 Social media support✅ Yes❌ No

-When it comes to LastPass, if you’re using the Free version, you’re left without customer support.
+When it comes to LastPass, if you’re using the free version, you’re left without customer support.
 You’ll only be able to read the FAQ section.
 Paid users can get Premium Support tickets.
 So, essentially, customer support in LastPass' case is left behind a paywall.

 Wrapping up

-1Password vs LastPass: Final thoughts
+1Password vs LastPass: final verdict

 How we tested LastPass vs 1Password